How Eatomate Works

 Instead of treating all typos equally (standard Levenshtein distance), we weight matches by how likely the OCR error is.
 A common confusion costs less than a rare one, leading to better matches on real-world receipt data.

 When you map a receipt item to a barcode once, the system remembers it with a confidence score.
 Repeated mappings increase confidence.
 The cache learns your shopping patterns at specific stores.
-By week 12, automated matching handles 96% of receipt items.
+By week 12, automated matching handles 99% of receipt items.

 Food Matching Engine▼

 Your search text is matched against three databases (Barcode Database 2M+, Recipe Database 50K+, Alternative Names 100K+).
-If no exact match exists, Mistral AI generates a personalised recipe variant with full nutrition data, added to the database automatically.
+If no exact match exists, Mistral AI generates a personalised recipe with full nutrition data, added to the database automatically.

 Each food item has multiple aliases (e.g., "Shepherd's Pie" → ["Cottage Pie", "Mince and Potato Pie", "Meat and Tatties", ...]).
-Your search text is matched against ALL aliases in our 100K+ recipe database, ensuring you find the right item even with different naming conventions.
+Your search text is matched against ALL aliases in our 50K+ recipe database, ensuring you find the right item even with different naming conventions.

 - Ingredient list with quantities and classes